German court halts felling of trees at site of Tesla plant

 The top administrative court in the Berlin-Brandenburg region decided on a temporary ban for the clearing of the forest outside the German capital, after two environmentalist groups appealed against a lower court's decision to allow the felling.

-The groups claim that animals living in the forest haven't been safely resettled before the clearing of the trees in an area of 83 hectares (200 acres).
+The groups claim that animals living in the forest have not been safely resettled before the clearing of the trees in an area of 83 hectares (200 acres).
 Specifically, the environmentalists worry about sand lizards and smooth snakes, NABU wrote on its website.

 Both are protected species in Germany.